 Otherwise, for each TID included the received A-MPDU, the recipient shall create a per AID TID info field using the procedure described in BlockAck context with the TID set to the TID of the QoS Data frame

-NOTE—A STA indicates the maximum number of Per AID TID Info fields with the same AID and that do not acknowledge a Management frame that it can include in the Multi-STA BlockAck frame in the Multi-TID Aggregation Rx Support field in the HE Capabilities element it transmits.
+NOTE—A STA indicates the maximum number of Per AID TID Info fields with the same AID [20213] excluding the one for Management frame that it can include in the Multi-STA BlockAck frame in the Multi-TID Aggregation Rx Support field in the HE Capabilities element it transmits.

 The procedure for different acknowledgment contexts for generating Multi-STA BlockAck frame is defined below:

 All ack context: if the originator had set the All Ack Support subfield in the HE Capabilities element to 1, then the recipient may set the Ack Type field to 1 and the TID subfield to 14 to indicate the reception of all the MPDUs carried in the eliciting A-MPDU or multi-TID A-MPDU.
 Otherwise the recipient shall not set the Ack Type field to 1 and the TID subfield to 14.
 The Multi-STA BlockAck frame shall contain only one Per AID TID Info field addressed to an originator in the Multi-STA BlockAck frame.
-The recipient determines that all the MPDUs carried in the eliciting A-MPDU are received if all the MPDUs that precede the first MPDU delimiter with EOF equal to 1 and MPDU Length field equal to 0 are received.
+The recipient determines that all the MPDUs carried in the eliciting A-MPDU are received[20996] if there were no MPDU delimiter CRC errors and no MPDU FCS errors for all MPDUs in that A-MPDU that precede the first MPDU delimiter with EOF subfield equal to 1 and Length field equal to 0.

 Pre-association ack context: A recipient receiving a Management frame from an unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0, AID subfield to 2045, and the TID field to 15 in the Per AID TID Info field, and the RA field of the Per AID TID Info field to the intended recipient's MAC address to indicate the successful reception of that Management frame.